 It affects your SEO

-Website speed has been affecting Google rankings since 2010.
+Website speed has been a ranking factor for Google since 2010.
 The higher your site ranks on Google, the more credible it is.
 People are way more likely to look at the top results than the ones lower down the SERP.
 It’s important to rank highly to compete against other companies that offer similar products to you.

 The top 3 results on Google get 75.1% of the clicks.

 Google has implemented a Mobile First Index, so websites that are optimised for mobiles will appear higher on the SERP.
-This is because mobiles are used more than desktops now to view websites.
+This is because using mobiles to browse the internet is becoming more and more popular and infact mobiles are currently used more than desktops to view websites.

 Bounce Rate Decrease